-Since I work with the public on a regular basis, I get asked questions about telescopes all the time.
+Since I work with the public on a regular basis, and often do outreach events, I get asked questions about telescopes all the time.
 The following are the most common questions I get.

 Do I Need an Expensive Telescope?

 Good beginner telescopes will minimally set you back a couple hundred bucks.
 If your budget is less than $100, I say invest in a pair of binoculars.
 The money starts adding up when you go for more advanced telescopes and the accessories that enhance the viewing experiences.